bobwya/swtor_fix/README.md

-Fix for Star Wars: The Old Republic to run under Wine
+Standalone Wine network code fix for Star Wars: The Old Republic (SW:TOR)
 =========

 Wine needs a patch to correct system time synchronisation - which is essential to support the SW:TOR network code.